lowlighter/libs/xml/README.md

 #### Parsing streams

-The `parse()` function supports any `ReaderSync` interface, which means you can pass directly a file reader for example.
+The `parse()` function supports any `ReaderSync`, which means you can pass directly a file reader for example.

 ```ts
 import { parse } from "./parse.ts"
 parse(await Deno.readTextFile("example.xml"))
 ```

+Async parsing is not supported yet, but might be added in the future.

 ### Stringifying